RobbeSwinnen/documentation/introduction/features.md

 ---

-:icon-log: — Welcome to the Logging section of our documentation!
+:icon-log: — Welcome to the Logging module!
 Here, we'll introduce you to the powerful logging functionality that allows you to keep track of all the important events taking place on your server.

 Logging is a great way to keep a record of all the user modifications, server alterations, and moderation activities that occur on your server.
 With logging, you'll be able to easily troubleshoot issues, identify and prevent potential security breaches, and analyze trends in server activity.